10 Oct The Devil’s Jaws

 Jack’s name was marked at the top of the message, as the intended recipient.

 The similarities between the old stories I’d been hearing and the murder were suddenly clear as day.
 Jill had a phone that for some reason contained an old Japanese spell used to summon a monster.
-She typed what could be interpreted as a demand for a good history mark into the phone, with her close friend’s name on the message, and just like in the stories, Jill aced her test, Jack disappeared without trace, and Jill received a sick memento of his death.
+She typed what could be interpreted as a demand for a good history mark into the phone, with her close friend’s name on the message, and just like in the stories, Jill aced her test, Jack disappeared without a trace, and Jill received a sick memento of his death.

 If you’d pointed this out to me at the time, I would’ve chuckled and said, “Yes, it is a weird coincidence, isn’t it?”
 I wanted to believe that that was all it was.
 I really did.
 But deep down, in that hidden ‘doubting Thomas’ part we all have that doesn’t completely trust modern rationality to be our salvation, I was frightened.

-Then, a couple days ago, which was about a week after I’d called the phone manufacturer, I received a package in the mail.
+Then, a couple of days ago, which was about a week after I’d called the phone manufacturer, I received a package in the mail.
 There was no return address, but the postmark was from Osaka, Japan.

 Inside, were a heap of papers.
 On top of the stack was a cover letter explaining what the package contained.
 It was written in bad English, although I was able to get the gist of what it was saying.
 The sender didn’t identify themself, but it’s clear that they must work for the manufacturer of Jill’s phone and that they were aware that I’d been asking questions about the hidden text in the firmware.